neuland/tractor-store-blueprint/README.md

 ## About this project

-- Three systems: Explore, Decide, Buy along the customer journey (buying process)
+- Three systems: Explore, Decide, Checkout are established along the customer journey (buying process)
+- Team missions
+  - Explore: Helps the customer to explore and navigate through the broad tractor catalog.
+  - Decide: Helps the customer to make an informed buying decision by presenting all necessary details.
+  - Checkout: Provides an easy and straight forward checkout process.
 - Store that sells tractors
 - E-commerce platform (homepage, catalog, product details, cart, checkout, thank you page)
 - Special features: Add to cart animation, recommendations, store picker, thank you confetti